ciarloj/Climate-Records-processor/README.md

 Giorgi, F., & Ciarlò, J. M. (2022).
 Use of daily precipitation records to assess the response of extreme events to global warming: Methodology and illustrative application to the European region.
 International Journal of Climatology, 42(14), 7061–7070. https://doi.org/10.1002/joc.7629

 Belleri, L., Ciarlo, J. M., Maugeri, M., Ranzi, R., & Giorgi, F. (2023).
 Continental-scale trends of daily precipitation records in late 20th century decades and 21st century projections: An analysis of observations, reanalyses and CORDEX-CORE projections.
 International Journal of Climatology, 1–15. https://doi.org/10.1002/joc.8248

+Ciarlo, J. M., & Giorgi, F. (submitted).
+An increase in global daily precipitation records in response to global warming based on reanalysis and observations.
+Open Research Europe.

 ## Contact